pjcampbe11/ICMP-TransferTools-PowerShe11/README.md

 ### **Key Takeaway**
 - If ICMP is **already enabled**, you do *not* need admin rights to send/receive files via ICMP.
 - If **firewall rules need modification**, **admin rights are necessary**.
-- **Python and PowerShell can both be used for ICMP-based file transfers without admin privileges**âprovided the firewall already allows ICMP traffic.
+- **Python and PowerShell can both be used for ICMP-based file transfers without admin privileges provided the firewall already allows ICMP traffic.

 ---

 ## **2. Recommended Modifications for ICMP Transfer Scripts**

 ### **Overview**
-Upon reviewing the [ICMP-ReceiveFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-ReceiveFile-PowerShell.ps1) and [ICMP-SendFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-SendFile-PowerShell.ps1) scripts, it is clear that both scripts contain functions that modify firewall rules to enable or disable ICMP ping replies.
+The [ICMP-ReceiveFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-ReceiveFile-PowerShell.ps1) and [ICMP-SendFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-SendFile-PowerShell.ps1) scripts both contain functions that modify firewall rules to enable or disable ICMP ping replies.

 Since **these modifications require administrative privileges**, and if ICMP traffic is already enabled, the scripts should be modified to remove these unnecessary firewall changes.